-Nearly limitless customization options are available.
+Limitless customization options are available.

 Facts About Faux Wood Chair Frames

-Faux Wood chairs are incredibly durable and difficult to dent.
+Faux wood chairs are incredibly durable and difficult to dent.
 The frames are easy to clean and maintain and not affected by humidity or dry climates.
 The strong powder-coated finish is scratch resistant.
 They can be lightweight and easy to stack, depending on the design.

 Things to consider before purchasing faux wood chairs